borglab/gtsfm/README.md

 For users that are working with the same dataset repeatedly, we provide functionality to cache front-end results for GTSfM for very fast inference afterwards.
 For more information, please refer to [`gtsfm/frontend/cacher/README.md`](https://github.com/borglab/gtsfm/tree/master/gtsfm/frontend/cacher).

+For users that want to run GTSfM on a cluster of multiple machines, we provide setup instructions here: [`CLUSTER.md`](https://github.com/borglab/gtsfm/tree/master/CLUSTER.md)

 ## Repository Structure

 GTSfM is designed in an extremely modular way.
 Each module can be swapped out with a new one, as long as it implements the API of the module's abstract base class.
 The code is organized as follows: